 Are you interested in serving in the CLPC Music Ministry?
 Here are some ways to get involved.
 Please contact us at firstname.lastname@example.org with questions or interest.

-Leads congregation in musical worship (rehearses Thursday nights and Sunday mornings)
+Leads congregation in worship through song (rehearses Thursday nights and Sunday mornings)

-- Audio/Visual – Help with audio mixing, slides, and cameras
+- Audio/Visual Techs (audio mixing, slides, and cameras)

-Support congregational singing and present special music regularly in Sunday morning worship services and seasonal services (Rehearses on Wednesday nights and some Sunday mornings)
+Supports congregational singing and enriches our corporate worship through special music.
+Sings regularly in Sunday morning worship services and seasonal services (Rehearses on Wednesday nights and some Sunday mornings)